JohnPyWick/eth-avax_module1/README.md

         // Perform the withdrawal logic
         balance -= _amount;

-        // Use revert() to explicitly revert state changes if (balance == 0) {
+        // Using revert() to explicitly revert state changes,because the balance becomes zero and if user withdraw if (balance == 0) {
-            revert("Value reached zero"); // Revert and provide an error message }
+            revert("Balance will become zero, can't withdraw"); // Revert and provide an error message }
     }